Launch your business in 10 days!

 Utilities

-Utilities shouldn’t be too much unless your cleaning business does a lot of laundry or manufacturing in-house.
+Utilities shouldn’t be too much unless your cleaning business does a lot of laundry or manufacturing in house.
 To give you an idea, Chris only spends about $300 per month on utilities.

 Professional Fees

-Local companies will often need a lawyer and accountant to help them structure their domestic services correctly.
+Local companies will often need a lawyer and an accountant to help them structure their domestic services correctly.
 You’ll want to budget for these.
 Chris assumes approximately $1,000 per month for his cleaning company, but different cleaning services may have different needs.

-Ways to charge for a cleaning service
+Ways to Charge for a Cleaning Service

 There are a variety of ways to charge for a cleaning service.
 We’ll cover the most common pricing strategies cleaning businesses use, including: